cado-security/product-help/docs/cado/deploy/azure/iam-description.md

    - **Permission**: `Azure Kubernetes Service Cluster Admin Role` at the subscription level (optional, depending on configuration).

 7. **Identity Permissions**
-   - A managed identity will be created to run Cado Security operations.
+   - A managed identity will be created to run / Forensic Acquisition and Investigation operations.
    - **Permission**: `Contributor` role for the managed identity within the resource group.

 ## Optional Permissions